Swordtail Fish are fascinating fish for freshwater aquariums.

 - Bettas need very soft water at a hardness of less than 10 dGH.
 The Swordtail, on the other hand, prefers a hardness of 12 dGH and above.
-While Swordtails can survive in a lower water hardnesses, they will not be very healthy in a hardness as low as the Betta needs.
+While Swordtails can survive in lower water hardnesses, they will not be very healthy in a hardness as low as the Betta needs.

-- Bettas are also extremely aggressive.
+- Bettas are extremely aggressive.
 If they target the Swordtail then they will attack until the Swordtail is dead.

 Swordtail Fish Care Sheet